Smoked Baby Back Ribs

-We’ve been doing lots of pellet smoking over the past couple of years, and one thing I’ve learned is that it’s not so much about the “recipe” as it is about the method.
+One thing I’ve learned about backyard meat smoking, is that in most cases, it’s not so much about the “recipe” as it is about the method.
 With smoking, you need to know your cut of meat, and you need to know your cooking method.
 Spices, sauces, and rubs are just ancillary after that.
 In this post I’m going to show you how I cook smoked ribs on my pellet smoker and they turn out perfect every time!
+If you’re looking for an indoor rib method, try my Pressure Cooker or Slow Cooker Ribs.

 bbq ribs